-Improvements that you must add to the basis of your home include putting a recreation room in your unfinished basement, adding another bathroom or bedroom, putting up a fence, putting in new plumbing or wiring, installing a new roof, and paving your driveway.
+Improvements include putting a recreation room in your unfinished basement, adding another bathroom or bedroom, putting up a fence, putting in new plumbing or wiring, installing a new roof, and paving your driveway.

 Amount added to basis.
 The amount you add to your basis for improvements is your actual cost.
 This includes all costs for material and labor, except your own labor, and all expenses related to the improvement.
 For example, if you had your lot surveyed to put up a fence, the cost of the survey is a part of the cost of the fence.